Hello! Musical Greetings to You! Thank you for your interest in music lessons!

 I have a flute/piano studio from my home in SE Grand Rapids.

-I work as band assistant at Byron Center CHristian Middle School, teaching beginning woodwind band and help prepare students for Solo/Ensemble festivals, assist the director in many ways, and also work as general music sub when needed.
+I worked as band assistant at Byron Center CHristian Middle School (2002-2019), teaching beginning woodwind band and help prepare students for Solo/Ensemble festivals, assist the director in many ways, and also work as general music sub when needed.
 (5th through 8th grades)

 I am pianist at St. John Lutheran Church, where I play the piano for services.
 I have been active in church music for over 29 years.

 I am active in piano accompanying and am available to accompany at Solo/Ensemble Festivals, Federation Festivals/Student Achievement. .